tamago-db/TamagoTipsManagerBundle/README.md

 composer update tamago/tips-manager-bundle # to only update the bundle
 ```

-Register the bundle with your kernel:
+Register the bundles with your kernel:

 ```php
 // in AppKernel::registerBundles()